Mainframe-Renewal-Project/sear-docs/index.md

 ## Authorizations

-The following authorizations are required in order exploit all of the functionality that RACFu provides.
+The following authorizations are required in order exploit all of the functionality that SEAR provides.
 * More details about the authorizations required for **IRRSMO00** can be found [here](https://www.ibm.com/docs/en/zos/latest?topic=operations-racf-authorization).
 * More details about the authorizations required for **IRRSEQ00** can be found [here](https://www.ibm.com/docs/en/zos/latest?topic=api-racf-authorization).